Skip to content

 Limitations of Funding

-Generally, the Foundation will not provide multi-year grants, make grants to individuals or for the benefit of pre-selected individuals, provide funds to lobby legislation or influence public elections, promote any religious doctrine or any specific religious organizations, or provide funding for services outside of the state of Minnesota.
+Generally, the Foundation will not provide multi-year grants, make grants to individuals or for the benefit of pre-selected individuals, provide funds to lobby legislation or influence public elections, promote any religious doctrine, or provide funding for services outside of the state of Minnesota.

-Implementations of products that use technology to maintain building operations, such as security cameras or other smart technology to enhance building maintenance will no longer be considered so we can focus on technology that drives programming and mission.
+Implementations of products that use technology to maintain building operations, such as smart technology to enhance building maintenance or security, unless mission-related, will not be considered so we can focus on technology that drives programming.